Gravity-Rail/railbot/README.md

 Some useful arguments for `colcon build`:

+ * `--symlink-install` saves you from having to rebuild every time you tweak python scripts
+ * `--cmake-args -DPython3_FIND_VIRTUALENV=ONLY` helps avoid errors if using micromamba on macOS, and possibly other platforms.
  * `--packages-up-to` builds the package you want, plus all its dependencies, but not the whole workspace (saves time)
- * `--symlink-install` saves you from having to rebuild every time you tweak python scripts
  * `--event-handlers` console_direct+ shows console output while building (can otherwise be found in the log directory)

 Now running `ls` in the current dir should show some additional directories alongside `railbot`: